rei-vilo/emCode/docs/Appendixes/Legal.md

 emCode has no affiliate partnerships and does not earn any commission on products purchased through links.
 The absence of partnerships keep the editorial content free from any influence.

-## GPDR
+## Privacy

 This section lists the options related to privacy.
-The new General Data Protection Regulation or [GDPR](https://www.eugdpr.org) enforcement started 25 May 2018.
+The new General Data Protection Regulation or [GDPR](https://gdpr.eu/) enforcement started 25 May 2018.

 It is not entirely clear whether personal websites like the websites listed below are concerned by GDPR.